ChainSafe/ChainBridge/docs/local.md

 ### Specify Token Semantics

-To allow for a variety of use cases, the ethereum contracts support both the `transfer` and the `mint/burn` ERC methods.
+To allow for a variety of use cases, the Ethereum contracts support both the `transfer` and the `mint/burn` ERC methods.

 To simplify these examples we should use `mint/burn`: